antonfirsov/docs/2017/02-Feb/week4/docker.md

 One of the most important aspects of using .NET with Docker is relying on the .NET base images that the .NET Team provides.
 There are at least four reasons why using the .NET base images is a good idea:

 - The .NET Team makes them so that you don't have to.
-- The .NET Team updates them regularly, for both big and small releases and security updates.
+- The .NET Team updates them regularly, including for security updates.
 - Docker shares the memory of common images when more than one application uses them on the same machine.
 The images have to be the same to be shared.
 - Docker scans images for security vulnerabilities, giving you more information about your environment.